DanTcheche/house-valuations/README.md

 ### Code Considerations and Architecture Improvements
 - Provider data such as API keys and endpoints could be stored in a database.
 Due to time constraints, they are currently stored in environment variables.
 - The list of provider adapters to be ran could also be retrieved from a database based on different conditions (like a provider being active) and that list could be used in the use case.
 - Depending on the reliability of the providers we could cache the response in our own system, such as Redis, to improve response time and avoid third party errors.
-That cache would need to be cleared every 24 hours or depending on the provider conditions of cache clear
+That cache would need to be cleared depending on the provider conditions or business rules.